 Keep in mind, the underlying investments in variable annuities are mutual funds, so your principal is not guaranteed and will go down in value if the underlying investments go down in value.
-While the insurance company may guarantee a death benefit or an income value, it DOES NOT offer principal protection in a variable annuity.
+While the insurance company may guarantee a death benefit or an income value, variable annuities DO NOT offer principal protection.

 For more see, The Guide to Understanding Variable Annuities.

-The fourth kind of annuity is the one that we specialize in at Annuity Watch USA…….the Fixed Index Annuity.
+The fourth kind of annuity is the one that we specialize in…the Fixed Index Annuity.